andy-goryachev/CodePad/README.md

 - very long (millions of characters) paragraphs
 - syntax highlighting

+## Non-goals

-It is currently not a goal to support proportional fonts, right-to-left orientation, or bidirectional text.
+It is currently not a goal to support proportional fonts, right-to-left orientation, bidirectional text, or embedded `Node`s.

 For these features,
 [demand](https://bugs.openjdk.org/browse/JDK-8301121) integration of the [RichTextArea (Incubator)](https://github.com/andy-goryachev-oracle/Test/blob/main/doc/RichTextArea/RichTextArea.md)
-project into the JavaFX core.
+project into JavaFX.

-## ⚠️ Warning

-This project is currently in the early development stage.